cosmo0920/fluent-plugin-sqlite3/README.md

       ## has "name" and "age" columns.
       ## The primary key is "id" which is AUTOINCREMENT.

+      ## includes keys of json when inserting a new record
+      #includes name, eye
       ## excludes keys of json when inserting a new record
       #excludes hair, eye